Payment of Capital Gains Tax

-The rule is that CGT is payable on the 31 January after the end of the tax year (5th April) in which the asset subject to CGT was sold.
+Up until April 2020, the rule has always been that the date for payment of capital gains tax was 31 January after the end of the tax year (5th April) in which an asset subject to CGT was sold.
+But in April 2020 everything changed and new rules were introduced relating to the sale of properties.

 Hopefully, when you sold the asset you were advised of the likely tax charge and reserved funds from the sale proceeds to settle the liability; after undertaking the necessary research – or professional advice – to claim any available exemptions or reliefs?